Our 3StepDivorceTM Online Divorce for New Jersey is offered with a peace-of-mind 100% guarantee.

 Unlike some states, New Jersey doesn’t have a “waiting period” between when you file your divorce and when the court can start processing it.
 This means that your uncontested divorce will be complete as soon as the court has capacity on its schedule to finalize it–usually six to eight weeks if everything goes smoothly.

-New Jersey 3StepDivorce™ provides unlimited, live, person-to-person support for customers.
-If you have any questions about how uncontested divorce works, call our New Jersey Divorce Online Help Center at (888) 665-6782 (toll free), Monday through Friday from 8 am to 5 pm (Pacific Time).
+New Jersey 3StepDivorce™ provides unlimited support for customers.
+If you have any questions about how uncontested divorce works, e-mail us at [email protected].

 Please keep in mind that we are not lawyers and so cannot give out legal advice.
 If you have questions about New Jersey law or need legal advice, we recommend that you contact an experienced family law attorney in your area.